 Tongda Hong Tai Holdings Limited (the "Company") is a limited liability company incorporated in the Cayman Islands.
 The registered office of the Company is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman, KY1-1111, Cayman Islands.
-The shares of the Company are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 16 March 2018 (the "Listing").

 The principal activity of the Company is investment holding.
 The Company's subsidiaries are principally involved in the manufacture and sale of casings of notebook and tablet.